Shedding light on Ontario's intercity bus system

 And isn’t that an option worth consideration?
 It’s an interesting way forward from the current regulatory environment: if Greyhound can run service at a profit between Waterloo Region and Toronto, why not have GO Transit take over and bring that benefit to the public instead?
 Why not have GO Transit serve as an integrated bus and rail regional agency, rather than a commuter one?
 GO Transit is well-positioned to consider the needs of a coherent region-wide transit network, and it has already blurred the lines between commuter and intercity transit with regular services such as Hamilton-Toronto and Waterloo-Mississauga.

-One interesting Canadian example suggested in the comments was Saskatchewan Transportation Company, a publicly owned agency, albeit with a focus on rural transit.
+One interesting Canadian example suggested in comments to the last post by Jarek Piórkowski was Saskatchewan Transportation Company, a publicly owned agency, albeit with a focus on rural transit.

 There’s many examples throughout North America of deregulated intercity bus markets, of the type Coach Canada and Pacific Western Transportation are pushing for, many of which are quite reasonable.
 But there’s few, if any, bus companies in North America with the kind of positive reputation among their riders that GO Transit has, nor with the kind of regional transit integration that GO Transit can provide as a public agency.